What are the Different Types of Solar Panels

 Characteristics of PV Solar Panels

-Solar generation depends on the conversion of solar energy (light Sun) directly into electrical energy using a Solar Cell.
+Solar generation depends on converting solar energy (light Sun) directly into electrical energy using a Solar Cell.
 The following figure shows the basic elements in the system of solar stations connected to the grid.

 It is known that the Solar Power Density outside the atmosphere is up to 1370 w / m², but the STC Standard TestConditions on Earth’s surface says that the Power Density is only 1000 w / m² at 25 ° C and AM = 1.5 Air Mass and the angle of inclination is approximately 50 °.